-Corporate Board/Executive Council/Management Committees should ensure that there are procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff, volunteers and contractors) that might indicate they pose a risk of harm to children.
+Corporate Board/Executive Council/Management Committees have ensured that there are procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff, volunteers and contractors) that might indicate they pose a risk of harm to children.

-Refer to the policy 'Safeguarding concerns and Allegations made against a member of staff?
-(Safeguarding, Equality & Diversity - Bishop Auckland College (bacoll.ac.uk) available on the staff portal or from Human Resources.
+Refer to the policy 'Policy on Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors.
+This policy includes low-level concerns (Safeguarding, Equality & Diversity - Bishop Auckland College (bacoll.ac.uk) available on the staff portal or from Human Resources.
+This policy also gives further detail on dealing with low-level concerns.

-Concerns and allegations that meet the harm test should be addressed as set out in section one, part 4 of the Keeping Children Safe in Education Guidance (see Safeguarding Allegations Procedure)
+Concerns and allegations that meet the harm test should be addressed as set out in section one, part 4 of the Keeping Children Safe in Education Guidance (see Policy on Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors.
+This policy includes low-level concerns)